Read summarized version with

 6. Ensure compliance with data protection standards

-Making sure that all of your information remains protected is one of the most important aspects of any data strategy and governance.
-Hence, including policies that ensure compliance with established data protection regularities, such as HIPAA, GDPR, or PCI DSS should be your top priority.
+Making sure that all of your information remains protected is one of the most important aspects of any data strategy consulting journey.
+Hence, ensuring compliance with established data protection regulations, such as HIPAA, GDPR, or PCI DSS, should be your top priority.

 Why N-iX is the right partner for developing a working data governance strategy?